zyhe/zyhe.github.io/research.md

 **Distribution shifts** are often deemed as undesirable external forces that a decision maker should counteract (e.g., via out-of-distribution detection) or conform to (e.g., via online learning or distributionally robust optimization).
 A feedback phenomenon arises, however, when the deployed decision affects the data-generating distribution.
 In this regard, performative prediction encodes such a dependence as a static parameterized map.

-In contrast, we formulate **distribution shifts as feedback processes** equipped with nonlinear dynamics and driven by the decision maker.
+In contrast, I and my collaborators formulate **distribution shifts as feedback processes** equipped with nonlinear dynamics and driven by a decision maker.
 This perspective of **distribution dynamics** motivates us to leverage the composite problem structure and shape future distributions via anticipating sensitivities, thereby enabling optimal decision-making.

 ## Optimization Algorithms as Feedback Controllers
 <img src="/img/research/FO.png" alt="Optimization algorithms as feedback controllers" style="float: left; margin-right: 50px; width: 35%;">